evdubs/oic-options-chains/README.md

   -u <user>, --db-user <user> : Database user name.
 Defaults to 'user' --help, -h : Show this help
-  -- : Do not treat any remaining argument as a switch (at this level) Multiple single-letter switches can be combined after one `-'; for
+  -- : Do not treat any remaining argument as a switch (at this level) Multiple single-letter switches can be combined after one `-`.
+For
-  example: `-h-' is the same as `-h --'
+  example: `-h-` is the same as `-h --`

 $ racket transform-load.rkt -h
 racket transform-load.rkt [ <option> ... ]